rtkwlf/cookbook-simple-iptables/README.md

 =======
 * 0.7.2 (June 10, 2015)
     * simple_iptables_rule attribute "rule" defaults to ""
+    * fixed foodcritic errors saying provider needed to always call new_resource.updated_by_last_action
 * 0.7.1 (Feburary 5, 2015)
     * Allow setting comment for rule (#57 - TheMeier)
     * Load rules on reboot on RHEL 7 and later (#58 - TheMeier)